pretix/pretix-docs/docs/guides/products/index.md

 ![Page titled 'Products', showing a list of products containing two entries and a button for creating a new product.](../../assets/screens/products/products.png "Products screenshot")

 If you want to create or edit products, navigate to :navpath:Event → :fa3-ticket: Products → Products:.
-This page shows the list of all products.
+This page shows the list of all products of this event.
 Click the :btn-icon:fa3-plus: Create a new product: button.
 Choose a name, a description, a default price and a sales tax and click the :btn:Save: button.